-Born and raised in San Francisco to Nicaraguan parents, Aguilar grew up in San Francisco’s Rock scene.
-She was a percussionist for The Grateful Dead, played with members of Santana, and even Sheila E who is another amazing woman percussionist.
+Born and raised in San Francisco to Nicaraguan parents, Aguilar grew up in San Francisco’s rock scene.

-Aguilar has played with a long line of Rock, R&B, Latin Jazz and Pop stars.
+Aguilar has played with a long line of rock, rhythm and blues, Latin jazz and pop stars.
 She also performs on Broadway.
 She’s played Jazz at Lincoln Center and the Kennedy Center.
+She was a percussionist for The Grateful Dead, played with members of Santana, and even Sheila E who is another amazing woman percussionist.

-She studied Classical music at San Francisco State, has a Masters from Manhattan School of Music, and another Masters in music education from City University of New York.
+She studied classical music at San Francisco State, has a Masters from Manhattan School of Music, and another Masters in music education from City University of New York.
 She also studied Latin music at Boys Harbor Conservatory and with the Fort Apache Band.
 [Hint: get as much education as you can.
 It helps.]

 Most Latin drummers are men, but Aguilar breaks that glass ceiling in the most elegant way.
 Just keep up with her if you can.
 Today nobody things twice about it, but back in the day, a woman percussionist was revolutionary.
 She founded the Women in Latin Jazz Festival in 2014.